-Campylobacter serology test is a blood test to look for antibodies to a bacteria called campylobacter.
+Campylobacter serology test is a blood test to look for antibodies to bacteria called campylobacter.

-The sample is sent to a lab, where tests are done to look for antibodies to campylobacter.
+The sample is sent to a lab.
+There, tests are done to look for antibodies to campylobacter.
 Antibody production increases during the infection.
-In the initial stage of an illness, few antibodies may be detected.
-For this reason, serology tests are often repeated 10 days to 2 weeks later.
+When the illness first starts, few antibodies are detected.
+For this reason, blood tests need to be repeated 10 days to 2 weeks later.

 There is no special preparation.

-This test is used to detect the presence of antibodies to campylobacter in the blood.
-Infection with campylobacter can cause aninfectious diarrheal illness.
+can cause diarrheal illness.
 A blood test is rarely done to diagnose campylobacter diarrheal illness.
-It is commonly used if your doctor or nurse thinks you are having complications from this infection, such as reactive arthritis or Guillain-Barre syndrome.
+It is used if your health care provider thinks you are having complications from this infection, such as or .

 An abnormal (positive) result means that antibodies against campylobacter have been detected.
 This means you have come in contact with the bacteria.